NICEE 2017 Competition Rules

 These are the official rules of the 2017 National Invention Convention and Entrepreneurship Expo.

 This is an invitation-only event.
 Each STEMIE Coalition Affiliate partner is allocated a certain number of invitations to extend to the best members of their respective programs.
 Inventors are carefully selected based upon criteria set by their state or affiliate programs.
 Original inventions that show promise in helping to create a more sustainable future will be given consideration, along with other criteria.
 Participants should check with their local affiliate programs for more details.

 Inventors and entrepreneurs who have entered affiliate member competitions and won an invitation from your affiliate member are eligible to take part in this competition.

-Both individual and team competitors may compete.
-There is no limit to the number of team members who may be on a team.
-All team members in attendance must take part in the team “pitch” on competition day.
-Teams should have just one logbook per team.
+This competition is open to both individual and team competitors.
 Teams may compete against individuals, and vice versa, for select award categories.
+There is a limit of four (4) team members who may be on a team.
+All team members in attendance must take part in the team “pitch” for the video and on competition day.

 There are no age restrictions.

 Each student can enter only one entry into the National Invention Convention and Entrepreneurship Expo.
 No student can participate in both Team and Individual competition.

 This is a U.S. Government venue and proper expectations about behavior and projects should be considered.
 The following items are not allowed on your person or in your project:

 - Electric stun guns, martial arts weapons or devices